 1.04 When the OH relay operates, timer TM2 is enabled.
-Since relay PS is released, timer counts 2.5 seconds and then operates relay TMR2.
-Relay TMR2 operating will operate relay CPT.
-This 2.5-second interval allows the seizing circuit time to complete necessary tests before a reversal is generated on the loop indicating answer (see 2.02).
+Since relay PS is released, timer TM2 times for 2.5 seconds and then operates relay TMR2.
+Relay TMR2 operating will operate relay CFT.
+This 2.5 second interval allows the seizing circuit time to complete necessary tests before a reversal is generated on the loop indicating answer (see 2.02).